 No Interest Loans Scheme (NILS) – This is a program that was initiated by the Good Shepherd Sisters of Victoria in the early eighties and is an Australia wide service for low income earners.
 They provide as the name suggest “no interest loans” for important must have household goods, vehicle repairs, medical expenses and other living necessities.
-These loans can be repaid over a 12-18 month period and are generally between the amounts of $800 -$1200.
+These loans can be repaid over a 12-18 month period and go up to $3,000.

 FairLoans.org.au – This is a non-profit partnership that was originally setup to help Indigenous Australians access financial services, especially in rural areas.
 They have since grown into a provider of small low interest personal loans for Australian citizens and permanent residence above the age of 21 with a household income below $50,000.
 If you have 1 or more dependants your income can be $60,000.
 Loan amounts are between $1000 and $3000.

 Micro Loans – As mentioned in the opening paragraph, there are many different names for these short-term cash loans.
 As with most things there are pros and cons and being fully informed is the best way to make smart decisions.
 Be sure you are aware of the terms and all fees and costs associated with micro loans.